moonbuggy/docker-dnsmasq-updater/README.md

   -R SECONDS, --api_retry SECONDS
-                        delay in seconds before retrying failed connection (default: '10')
+                        delay in seconds before retrying failed connection (default: '10') --clean_on_exit, --no-clean_on_exit
+                        delete this device's hosts from the API when the Agent shuts down (default: enabled)

 ```
 The `--api_key` argument is a string and needs to match the same on the manager.